Equibit/Open-Testnet/README.md

 ### Development Process

 Please join us on Discord (https://discord.gg/T2fSExs) and contact an channel administrator.
 We are always looking for community members that can help us improve the code or create new integrated applications.
-Please visit our CONTRIBUTING.md(https://github.com/Equibit/Open-Testnet/blob/master/CONTRIBUTING.md) page.

-### Achievement Rewards

-Please visit the [Achievement Rewards](https://github.com/Equibit/Open-Testnet/wiki/Achievement-Rewards) page for various levels of adoption.
-We want to create an interactive community around the Equibit protocol.
-The concept is in its early formation; your thoughts and recommendations are welcome!